 - Wear the RIGHT clothing and footwear.

-The Tongariro Alpine Crossing is more than just your usual walk in the park.
+Tongariro National Park is more than just your usual walk in the park.
 Because of its varying terrain and sometimes unpredictable weather, it’s a must to wear appropriate footwear (comfortable, well-fitting hiking shoes/boots) and clothing (season-appropriate).
 On the day we did the hike, we saw a handful of people not wearing the appropriate gear, and we noticed those same people were in noticeably significant discomfort at the end of the hike (some of them did not even complete the track).

 - Apply ENOUGH of sunscreen.